Yaakov Yitzchak Horowitz (American rabbi): Chasidic Center of Nassau County

 In 1992, Horowitz founded the Bostoner Bais Medrash of Lawrence (Chasidic Center of Nassau County) well known for its innovative youth programs and community service projects.

 Kashrut

 The Orthodox Union

-Beginning his rabbinical work in the field of kosher food supervision (Kashrus) in 1989, Rabbi Horowitz joined the Orthodox Union (OU), the largest kosher food supervisory organization in the world.
+Beginning his rabbinical work in the field of kosher food supervision (Kashrus) in 1989, Rabbi Horowitz joined and became employed by the Orthodox Union (OU), the largest kosher food supervisory organization in the world.
 As Rabbinic Coordinator, he supervised the kosher food programs of Nestle Beverage, Smuckers and a number of other nationally recognized manufacturers of kosher products.
 He was instrumental in the creation and implementation of the Ingredient Approval Registry, the system which currently maintains the kosher status of all ingredients found in over 8,000 OU supervised food facilities in 80 countries.

 Specialist in Passover food supervision

-Horowitz joined the Manischewitz Food Company in 1996, where he represented the OU as Company Rabbi and Director, Kosher Development Operations, Systems and Marketplace of the Manischewitz Companies.
+Horowitz was assigned by the OU to oversee the Manischewitz Food Company in 1996 and on behalf of the OU and he served as Company Rabbi and Director, Kosher Development Operations, Systems and Marketplace of the Manischewitz Companies.

-However, in 2016 Horowitz was fired from his position at Manischewitz, which he subsequently sued for wrongful termination.
-He alleges that Manischewitz started loosening its strict guidelines for keeping food kosher in 2009, but the Union of Orthodox Jewish Congregations of America, routinely looked the other way, fearing replacement with a different, less strict, certification company.
-Both the Orthodox Union Kosher Division and Manischewitz refute the claims.